OdabasiMehmet/Self-Created-Tutorials/Setup ec2 instance with cloudformation.md

 ## How to Create an ec2 instance with using Cloudforma tion service

-## First Option

-1. Open VSCode and create new file with yaml or yml extension
-2. Open Google and serach for Cloudformation template anatomy
-3. Click and go to the aws website  link from the seearch result
-4. Copy the YAML template
-5. Paste it to the newly created file
-6. Fill the form and remove unnecessary parts.

-## Second Option (By using Cloudformation snippet and CloudFormation linter)
+## First Option (By using Cloudformation snippet and CloudFormation linter)

 1. Open VSCode and create new file with yaml or yml extension
 2. Write cfn in the newly created yaml file